Frequently asked questions

 The course comprises an innovative range of research-engaged learning and assessments that demonstrate both excellent knowledge and practices as a teacher, and a commitment to professional growth, collaboration and development.
 Participants are supported by an experienced and a highly qualified mentor throughout the programme.

 Beacon Academy Teaching School is proud to be working within Beacon Partnership, alongside St Mark’s CE Primary School, Rother Teaching School Alliance, University of Sussex, East Sussex Teaching School Alliance and the Local Authority.

-Beacon Partnership has been selected by the Chartered College of Teaching to support the delivery of the CTeach Programme in East and West Sussex, Kent and Brighton and Hove.
+In 2019, Beacon Partnership was selected by the Chartered College of Teaching to support the delivery of the CTeach Programme in East and West Sussex, Kent and Brighton and Hove.